rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/1-3-ex-setup-of-scopes.md

 <!-- ======================================================================= -->
 # the superset/DI-RE case

-- s1 as a root
+- s1 as the only root
 - a leaf for each 1-element subset
 - a downward total poset

 <!-- ======================================================================= -->
 # the subset/DI-RE case

+- s1 as the only leaf
 - a root for each 1-element subset
-- s1 as the only leaf
 - an upward total poset

 <!-- ======================================================================= -->
 # remarks

 which cases
-- assuming all scopes from an entire tree
+- assuming all the scopes in a tree
-- scopes are disjoint xor related
+- scopes are disjoint ex-or related
-- the RE-OV cases can not apply
+- the RE-OV case can not apply

 well formed
-- all "suffixes" are included
+- all the "suffixes" are included
-- therefore - (#CE == 1)
+- (#CE == 1) is true

 ordered sequences
-- recall that an ordered sequence corresponds with a set
+- an ordered sequence corresponds with a set
-- sub-/super-sequence maps to sub-/super-set
+- sub-/super-sequence/string map to sub-/super-set
-- sub-/super-string maps to sub/-/super-set